kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 ### Next steps

 In this example I'm generating and putting my code in my project's repository.
-That's fine for most of my projects because we're using monorepo's and also using client specific api's.
+That's fine for most of my projects because we're using monorepos and also using client specific api's.
 Another approach could be to publish your generated code as a NPM package that can be installed by others.
 These steps are also described by the OpenAPI generator itself in the [README](https://github.com/Boosten/angular-openapi-demo/blob/master/src/app/core/api/v1/README.md).
 So it depends on your needs which approach fits better.

 ## Simulator